A Classification-Aware Super-Resolution Framework for Ship Targets in SAR Imagery: Methodology

 \subsubsection{Hybrid-Loss}

 To investigate whether integrating image quality metrics with a traditional pixel-level loss can enhance model performance, a hybrid loss function was developed.
 This function is formulated to strike a balance between pixel-wise accuracy, structural integrity, and perceptual quality.

-The proposed hybrid loss is a weighted sum of three distinct components.
+The proposed hybrid loss is a weighted sum of three components, respectively related to L1, SSIM and PSNR loss terms.

+We determined the internal weights of the Hybrid loss by evaluating six different weight permutations of the $(0.7, 0.2, 0.1)$ configuration across L1, SSIM, and PSNR.
+The arrangement that assigned the highest weight to L1, a moderate weight to SSIM, and the lowest weight to PSNR was found to yield the most stable performance in both image quality and classification accuracy.

 L1 loss is assigned the highest weight (0.7) to preserve fine-grained structural integrity, SSIM is given a moderate weight (0.2) to enhance overall visual quality, and PSNR is assigned the lowest weight (0.1) to avoid overemphasis on pixel-wise accuracy, which may not always align with SAR-specific features.
-These weights were empirically chosen through extensive experimentation across multiple datasets to achieve optimal performance.
 The precise formulation of hybrid loss is presented in \cref{eq:hybridLoss}: